huyustats/SCATS/doc/Usage.md

 ```
 Reference file in this format can be downloaded at [UCSC](https://genome.ucsc.edu/cgi-bin/hgTables?command=start) by selecting "all fields from selected table" in output format.

-We preprocess <strong>example.refFile</strong> by using `python SCATS.py -task refgene`.
+We preprocess `example.refFile` by using `python SCATS.py -task refgene`.
 An example is given below.
 ```
 python SCATS.py -task refgene -ref example.refFile -out example.refgene
 ```